Jan-Nox/Jan-Nox/README.md

 ## Language Is a Tool
 While ``PHP`` remains my forte, I'm equally proficient in ``JavaScript``, ``Python``, ``Bash``, and ``Batch``.
 My diverse toolkit also includes experience with ``C#``, ``C++``, ``VB.net``, ``Cold Fusion``, and ``AutoHotKey``.

+## Projects
+During my daytime time job at [it-novum](https://github.com/it-novum), I work on [openITCOCKPIT](https://openitcockpit.io).
+At night, I am actively developing several other software projects, including [validator](https://validator.nox.kiwi) and [value](https://value.nox.kiwi).
+Additionally, I'm working on two Hugo-based blogs: one focused on technology and the other dedicated to cooking and recipes.
+I also have another project in the works, which I hope will evolve into a music-based mobile game one day.

 ## Private Interests
 - 🎧 **Music Enthusiast**: Music is my lifeblood.
 I thrive on live music experiences and frequent festivals.
 - 🥾 **Outdoor Adventurer**: Hiking, canoeing, camping, and stargazing are my escapes.
 I cherish the natural world and all its wonders.